smartpunter/schedule/README.md

 - Only lightly tested and may perform slowly on very large data sets.
 - The example configuration is intentionally incomplete and must be edited before use.

+Whole project was coded using openAI Codex tool.
+I do not know neither python, nor optimization models.
+Still, this thing works extremely well for small private school and this is miracle.